 One was a fly I tied on my Maine vacation when I was running the No Vise challenge for tying flies in hand.
 It wasn't beautiful, but it was very sparse and it did catch fish.
 On the other hand, it was fished in still water and I always pull my flies when fishing still water.
 Thus, line sag was irrelevant.

-On this trip, after cycling through a number of flies that could reasonably be called "in the North Country style" with nary a tap, I tied on a fly that was another of the "how little can I tie on a hook" flies.
+Country style" with nary a tap, I tied on a fly that was another of the flies I had tied to see how little I could tie on a hook and still hook fish.

-It's not quite as sparse as the red one above, but it is the fly with which I hooked the fish on this trip.
+It's not quite as sparse as the red one above, but it is the fly with which I hooked the only fish on this trip.
 Fished with a size 2 line on a very soft rod (Nissin Pro Square Level Line 390), it cast well and must not have had too much drag caused by line sag.

 A couple years ago, I essentially gave up fishing flies that didn't provide much resistance to being pulled through the water.
 I now think that wasn't necessary.
 Over the years I have caught lots and lots of fish with Killer Bugs.
 I've caught lots of micros with size 20 bead head Killer Buggers, and more than a few with size 26 bead head Killer Buggers - which truly provide no resistance to being pulled through the water.

-I am still drawn to North Country wets.
+I am still drawn to North Country Spiders.
 I have not fished them much with tenkara rods, as I had gotten side-tracked with sakasa kabari and Killer Bugs.
 I had also fallen into the trap of thinking they are not proper tenkara flies, somehow forgetting that they were originally developed when people fished long rods with horsehair lines tied to the rod tip.
 I suspect I will fish them more next year, very likely with a horsehair line tied to my rod tip.

 “The bitterness of poor quality remains long after the sweetness of low price is forgotten” - Benjamin Franklin